 - 2. Type 2 to perform the post-install configuration again. - 3.
 Choose the action you want to perform from the options listed below:

 Each Traffic Manager in your cluster must have a unique name, resolvable by each member of the cluster.

 '''

-This Traffic Manager is currently called 'vtm1.example.com'.
-Would you like to:
+This Traffic Manager is currently called 'vtml.example.com'.

 '''